Enforcement where the debtor or creditor is deceased

 Deceased judgment creditor

-If the creditor has already been awarded judgment and the writ of control has been issued, then his personal representative/executor can proceed with enforcement without requiring any further permission from court.
+If the creditor has already been awarded judgment and the writ of control has been issued, then their personal representative/executor can proceed with enforcement without requiring any further permission from court.

 However, if the writ has not been issued, then their personal representative will need permission from the court to proceed with the application for the writ.
 This is covered by RSC Order 46, r.2(1) (b).